SEC charges former McDonald's CEO with misleading investors

 AP Business Writer

-Easterbrook was ousted for engaging in an inappropriate personal relationship with a McDonald’s employee in violation of company policy, the Securities and Exchange Commission said in its order Monday, but the separation agreement with McDonald’s concluded that his termination was without cause, which allowed him to keep substantial equity compensation that otherwise would have been forfeited.
+Easterbrook was ousted for engaging in an inappropriate personal relationship with a McDonald’s employee in violation of company policy, the Securities and Exchange Commission said in its order Monday.
+But the separation agreement with McDonald’s concluded that his termination was without cause, which allowed him to keep substantial compensation in McDonald’s stock that he otherwise would have forfeited, the agency said.

+The SEC said Easterbrook’s separation agreement was valued at more than $40 million.

+Easterbrook told the Chicago company at the time that there were no other similar instances.
+But in July 2020, McDonald’s found through an internal investigation that Easterbrook had engaged in other undisclosed, improper relationships with additional McDonald’s employees.

 The SEC said that Easterbrook knew or was reckless in not knowing that his failure to disclose additional violations of company policy before his firing would influence McDonald’s disclosures to investors related to his exit and compensation.